GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Abstract

 \section{Abstract}

 Medical visual question answering aims to support clinical decision-making by enabling models to answer natural language questions based on medical images.
-While recent advances in multi-modal learning have significantly improved performance, current methods still suffer from limited answer reliability and poor interpretability, impairing the ability of clinicians and patients to understand and trust model-generated answers.
-To address this, this work first proposes a \textbf{Think}ing with \textbf{V}isual \textbf{G}rounding (ThinkVG) dataset wherein the answer generation is decomposed into intermediate reasoning steps that explicitly ground relevant visual regions of the medical image, thereby providing fine-grained explainability.
+While recent advances in multi-modal learning have significantly improved performance, current methods still suffer from limited answer reliability and poor interpretability, impairing the ability of clinicians and patients to understand and trust model outputs.
+To address these limitations, this work first proposes a \textbf{R}egion-Aware \textbf{M}ultimodal \textbf{C}hain-\textbf{o}f-\textbf{T}hought (RMCoT) dataset, in which the process of producing an answer is preceded by a sequence of intermediate reasoning steps that explicitly ground relevant visual regions of the medical image, thereby providing fine-grained explainability.
 Furthermore, we introduce a novel verifiable reward mechanism for reinforcement learning to guide post-training, improving the alignment between the model's reasoning process and its final answer.
 Remarkably, our method achieves comparable performance using only one-eighth of the training data, demonstrating the efficiency and effectiveness of the proposal.
-The dataset is available at \url{https://huggingface.co/datasets/BoKelvin/GEMeX-ThinkVG}.
+The dataset is available at \url{https://www.med-vqa.com/GEMeX/}.